Olympics-Tokyo organisers outline steps for 'simplified' Games | Sports-Games

 Olympics-Tokyo organisers outline steps for 'simplified' Games

-New Prime Minister Yoshihide Suga, who sees tourism as key to a revival of Japan's badly-hit economy, has been clear that holding the Olympics is of major importance to his government.
-Tokyo 2020 President Yoshiro Mori said at a briefing on Friday that Suga had told him holding a successful Games was a No.1 priority.
+Mori said the number of officials, staff and other people associated with the Games could be cut by 10-15%.
+The main press centre operation could be scaled back by eight days, and welcome ceremonies for athletes also cancelled, he said.
+Tokyo organisers also suggested a shorter opening period for training venues and scaling back staff for the torch relay.

+However, there were no plans to cut the number of participating athletes, Tokyo 2020 CEO Toshiro Muto told the briefing.
+There would be no change to the number of days for the torch relay, the relay route or the number of relay runners, Muto said.

-Mori also said organisers planned to report the amount of costs to be cut through the simplification measures in October.
+The number of spectators has not yet been discussed, he said.
+Organisers planned to report the amount of costs to be cut through the simplification measures in October, Mori, the Tokyo 2020 President, said.

 ALSO READ